 All registered student organizations receiving funds from the Student Assembly are encouraged to endorse candidates.
 The Director of Elections will encourage groups to do so, through email notification.
 If an organization chooses to endorse a candidate, it is expected to abide by the guidelines below.
-The Elections Committee may recommend that the SA impose fines on or revoke allocated funds from organizations failing to comply.

-- Student Assembly Finance Commission (SAFC) funded organizations may endorse candidates.
-The Director of Elections will encourage, through email notification, aAll groups must to act in a way that is fair and balanced when deciding endorsement of candidates. - 2.
+- 1. Student Assembly Finance Commission (SAFC) funded organizations may endorse candidates.
+All groups must act in a way that is fair and balanced when deciding endorsement of candidates. - 2.
 Student Activity Fee (SAF) by-line funded organizations seeking to endorse candidates for a position must give all petitioners for that position and the Director of Elections 24 hours advance notice of endorsement meetings. - 3.
 The Elections Committee may recommend that the SA impose fines on or revoke allocated funds from organizations failing to comply.